DataDog/effective-dashboards/guidelines.md

 ## Groups

-Widget grouping allows to nicely group related widgets together, with a nice header color coded header.
+Widget grouping allows to nicely group related widgets together, with a nice color coded header.
 It is recommended to always group related widgets together (even without a header), and even to always add widgets to a group, even if they are the only widget in the group, as [that will affect how those widgets are displayed in low and high density modes](#high-density-mode).

 ![Example of a group in a dashboard](/assets/img/groups.png)